Singularity formation for the two-dimensional harmonic map flow into $S^2$: Introduction and main result

 Before proceeding into the proof we make some further comments.
-It is plausible that the solutions of the form described in Theorem \ref{teo1} represent a form of ``generic'' bubbling phenomena for the two-dimensional harmonic map flow, still too general in the form \equ{aa}.
-For instance, it is reasonable to think, yet unknown, that the limits along any sequence should have the same elements in the bubble decomposition.
-On the other hand, is it possible to have bubbles other than those induced by $\omega $ or $\bar \omega $, and or decomposition in several bubbles at the same point?
-Some evidence is already present in the literature.
-It is known that in the more general symmetry class of the $d$-corrotational ones, $d\ge 1$,
+It is plausible that the solutions of the form described in Theorem \ref{teo1} represent a form of ``generic'' bubbling phenomena for the two-dimensional harmonic map flow.
+For instance, it is reasonable to think that the limits along any sequence should have the same elements in the bubble decomposition.
+On the other hand, evidence in the literature suggests that typically only simple blow-up is present, having as a profile scalings of the 1-corrotational maps $W$ and $\bar W$.
+Higher degree maps are represented by the $d$-corrotational symmetry class, $d\ge 1$,

-are steady states $v= w_d(r) = \pi - 2\arctan(r^d)$ which {\bf do not lead} to blow-up, at least for $d\ge 4$ (conjectured for $d=2,3$).
+Steady states in this class correspond to scalings of $v= w_d(r) = \pi - 2\arctan(r^d)$.
+It turns out that blow-up is not present in this class for $d\ge 4$.
 See Guan-Gustafson-Tsai \cite{Guan-Gustafson-Tsai}.
-On the other hand, no {\em bubble trees} in finite time exist in the 1-corrotational class.
+It is conjectured that no blow-up exists also for $d=2,3$.
+This essentially discards higher degree blow-up.
+On the other hand, no multiple blow-up (bubble trees) in the 1-corrotational class exists.
 See Van der Hout \cite{vdh}.
-Infinite time multiple bubbling was found by Topping \cite{Topping2} in a target different from $S^2$.
-On the other hand, bubbling rates faster than \equ{rate} do exist in the 1-corrotational case, but they are not stable, see Rapha\"el and Schweyer \cite{rs2}.
-Many other results on bubbling phenomena, and regularity for harmonic maps and the harmonic map flow are available in the literature, we refer the reader to the book the book by Lin and Wang \cite{Lin-Wang4}.
+Infinite time multiple bubbling was found by Topping \cite{Topping2} in a target different from $S^2$. {\cb Bubbling rates faster than \equ{rate}} do exist in the 1-corrotational case, but they are not stable, see Rapha\"el and Schweyer \cite{rs2}.
+Many other results on bubbling phenomena, and regularity for harmonic maps and the harmonic map flow are available in the literature, we refer the reader to the book by Lin and Wang \cite{Lin-Wang4}.